Adrián González (footballer, born 1976)

-Adrián Hernán González (born 20 November 1976, in Avellaneda) is an Argentine footballer who last played for Club Atlético Platense.
-He is noted as a free kick specialist who can play as either a right back or right midfielder.
+Adrián Hernán González (born 20 November 1976 in Avellaneda) is an Argentine former footballer.
+He was noted as a free kick specialist who could play as either a right back or right midfielder.

 Career

 González started his career at El Porvenir in the Regionalised 3rd Division of Argentine football in 1995.

 In 1998 González joined San Lorenzo for the first time, during this spell with the club he helped the team to win the Clausura 2001 title.

 After spells with Unión and Banfield González rejoined San Lorenzo in 2004.

 In 2007 González helped San Lorenzo to win the Clausura tournament and was the club's captain for several seasons.

 In 2009 González moved to Brazil to play for São Paulo FC.